 Buying a practice?
 There’s plenty to consider.

 Purchasing a medical practice, and in some cases the property it sits upon, is a significant business and investment decision.
 There is a lot to consider, from the purchase through to how you’re going to run it on day one.
-Seeking out specialist advisors who have the experience to support you is a great first step towards success.
+Seeking out industry specialists who have the experience to support you is a great first step towards success.

 1. The structure is key